8 Magical Drive-Through Christmas Light Displays Across Canada

 Winter Festival of Lights in Niagara Falls, Ontario

-You’re likely familiar with Niagara Falls as the home of Canada’s most famous natural wonder, but the view is made even more breathtaking during the holidays—thanks in part to over three million twinkling lights.
+You’re likely familiar with Niagara Falls as the home of Canada’s most famous natural wonder, but the view is made even more breathtaking during the holidays—thanks in part to over three million twinkling lights in over 75 spectacular displays.
 Founded in 1982, the Ontario Power Generation Winter Festival of Lights is the country’s biggest illumination festival.
-With a warm drink in hand, visitors can explore the eight kilometre-long route featuring a glittering light tunnel, animated displays and of course, Santa’s sleigh.
+This year, the festival will be split into two parts, with the first half featuring 3D animal and holiday-themed displays.
+The second half, which runs in the new year from January 10 to February 21, is all about winter wonderland and love—perfect for a Valentine’s Day date.
+With a warm drink in hand, visitors can explore the driving and walking routes featuring a glittering light tunnel, animated displays and of course, Santa’s sleigh.

 Check out more of the most beautiful waterfalls in Canada!

 Escape the stress of 2021 with a carefree cruise through Saskatoon’s BHP Enchanted Forest.
 From a life-sized homage to the Saskatchewan Roughriders football team to a soaring Noah’s Ark—the largest of over 67 displays—there’s no shortage of sparkling vignettes to admire.
 Proceeds from this contact-free attraction will go towards the Saskatoon Zoo Foundation and the City Hospital Foundation.

 When: November 19 to January 9, 2022

 Cost: $10 per person or $35 per car